worldpeaceenginelabs/METAVERSE-SEED/README.md

 - [ ] Bluetooth beacon and other Adhoc strategies (quickshare?)
 - [ ] Decentralized domains.

+## Summarize

+This repository is meant as a clean start point for decentralized, location based apps.
+I even go so far to say, EVERY APP should be location based!
+Since everything in reality is happening in the 3D space anyway, we miss a lot of spatial intelligence and even very positive outcomes/synergies in app logic, compared to our traditional systems today.

+It's a clean code base with basic instructions (coming) for expanding it with your creativity and all available tools (HTML, JS, CSS, APIs!
+(JAMstack),  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), and you name it!, to unleash your creativity without without caring to much about the back-end scaling (99% "automatically") or locking you in!

+# HOW TO...

+### How to create your idea, app, game, network...?
+- clone
+- npm install
+- npm run dev

+##### No framework boilerplate
+Enjoy only the per page view, reactive store, and the bind feature of SvelteJS, but code in plain Javascript! (every .svelte file is a page AND a component, based on your usecase. every file has an area for script, markup, css per page/component)

+Blazing fast because the build output is your app precompiled.
+Static, but reactive!
+This is SvelteJS/JAMstack, which runs on edge and every other storage. 😝

+Simply get started with whatever you can think of.
+Everything is well pre-configured.
+In turn you can start to code your idea instant, without thinking about the repo configuration or the back-end.
+In Javascript, without any framework boilerplate.
+Only the reactive store and the binds are Sveltejs, but the modifications/extensions can be done by anyone who knows JS without understanding a shred of Sveltejs. (when you see how the form in AddMapmarker.svelte works, it will click, promise! 😉😁)

+- Cesium.svelte: Here you control the globe and the population with entities (pins, objects, events, apps, etc...)

+- AddMapmarker.svelte: Infinit possibilities.
+For instance Title, Text, Zoom Link, and Coordinates alone are already enabling Online Meetings, but location based, for instance brainstorming, event planning, live session, you name it...
+It's perfect for social networks, multiplayer games, E-Learning, you name it...

+- from here you can do litteraly everything because you can connect everything with this digtal twin of the globe:
+HTML, JS, CSS, APIs!
+(JAMstack),  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), you name it!<br><br>

 # Pitch

 Buckminster Fuller once said, "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."<br><br>